Katie Telford: Advisor to Ontario Education Minister Gerrard Kennedy

 After graduating from university, Telford joined the staff of Ontario Liberal MPP Gerrard Kennedy as his legislative assistant, starting working coincidentally on the day of the September 11 attacks.
 Kennedy's office was sensitive terrain at the time for a number of reasons.
 In the preceding leadership contest, Kennedy was the charismatic frontrunner who led through the first four ballots before being defeated by fourth place contender Dalton McGuinty.
-Despite being the incumbent MPP for York South, Kennedy was pressured to yield the new York South—Weston seat, consisting 81% of his former constituency, to neighbouring MPP Joseph Cordiano, the leadership rival who delivered the final blow to his leadership bid, and was re-elected with an impressive 10000 votes margin in Parkdale—High Park, encompassed only 19% of his former territory, against another leadership rival who defected to the governing Progressive Conservatives.
+Despite being the incumbent MPP for York South, Kennedy was pressured to yield the new York South—Weston seat, consisting of 81% of his former constituency, to neighbouring MPP Joseph Cordiano, the leadership rival who delivered the final blow to his leadership bid, and was re-elected with an impressive 10000 votes margin in Parkdale—High Park, encompassed only 19% of his former territory, against another leadership rival who defected to the governing Progressive Conservatives.
 With the Ontario Liberals having lost the provincial election in June 1999 after leading in polls for much of the final months of the previous legislature, McGuinty handed Kennedy the high-profile education portfolio in shadow cabinet.